FLAIR-Community/Fling/README.md

 - Support for a variety of algorithms and datasets.
 - Support multiprocessing training on each client for better efficiency.
 - Using single GPU to simulate Federated Learning process (multi-GPU version will be released soon).
 - Strong visualization utilities.
-See [demo](https://github.com/FLAIR-Community/Fling/blob/main/fling/utils/visualize_utils/demo) for detailed information.
+See [README](https://github.com/FLAIR-Community/Fling/tree/main/fling/utils/visualize_utils/README.md) for detailed information.
+There are also [demos](https://github.com/FLAIR-Community/Fling/blob/main/fling/utils/visualize_utils/demo) for reference.

 ## Supported Algorithms